 As the novel solution first lies in the head and is yet to be attempted, the approach to finding a creative solution goes through both the hypothesizing and conceptualizing phases.
 When talking about the fundamentals of creativity, using different art forms like music, poetry or sketching can further enrich the expression of abstract information.

 Creative thinking employed in problem-solving manifests itself through brainstorming.
 Brainstorming means discussing perspectives and solutions in a group setting to beat conventional setbacks and have an open-ended conversation on novel ideas.

 4. Inductive Reasoning

 Assessment of abstract reasoning often uses inductive reasoning as a parameter.
-Inductive scenario involves using a relatively general scenario to draw conclusions about a specific scenario.
+An inductive scenario involves using a relatively general scenario to draw conclusions about a specific scenario.
 Highly intelligent abstract thinkers quickly find a similarity between phenomena and people.
 Inductive reasoning surely needs to be practiced within limits; nevertheless, it is an important asset when approaching unfamiliar or abstract information.